 - Search online.

 Websites for county tax offices can differ and some areas may not have a website.
 Call or visit an assessor's office to learn more about how their system operates.
 The other option of having a title search performed by a title company may be easier even though there is a minimal fee associated with it.
 A benefit of working with a title company is that it offers an individual a title commitment.
 The company becomes responsible for finding any lien on a property and clearing them.
-Potential buyers and investors should avoid purchasing a home with a quitclaim deed as they may then be responsible for the lien on a property.
+Potential buyers and investors should spend extra time checking for liens when purchasing a home with a quitclaim deed or quitclaim bill of sale as they may then be responsible for the lien on a property.

 Addressing a Home Lien